Nose Surgery or Rhinoplasty in Birmingham AL

-Rhinoplasty, also known as Nose Surgery or Nose Reshaping, is designed to enhance facial harmony by improving the nose's appearance and proportions, bringing it into better balance with the other facial features.
-Rhinoplasty is also used to correct impaired breathing caused by structural defects of the nose.
+Rhinoplasty, also known as nose surgery or nose reshaping, is designed to enhance the appearance and proportions of your nose by bringing it into better balance with the other facial features.
+Rhinoplasty can also correct impaired breathing caused by structural defects in the nose.

-The Birmingham, Alabama plastic surgeons at Hedden Plastic Surgery have the skills, the experience and the artistic eye to create a more pleasing profile with nose reshaping.
-For people with functional problems such as a blockage or deviated septum, Dr. Hedden and Dr. Schaffer perform rhinoplasty to clear the airways and nostrils for improved breathing.
+The Birmingham, Alabama plastic surgeons at Hedden & Gunn Plastic Surgery have the skills, the experience and the artistic eye to create a more pleasing profile with nose reshaping.
+For people with functional problems such as a blockage or deviated septum, rhinoplasty is an effective option for clearing the airways and nostrils for improved breathing.

 You may be a good candidate for nose surgery if: